 10. Seek professional help

-If your sleep problems persist, don’t suffer in silence, and don’t be tempted to self-medicate with over-the-counter sleep aids.
-Cognitive behaviour therapy for insomnia (CBTi) can be very effective at helping people who have problems with insomnia.
+Cognitive behavioural therapy (CBT) for insomnia can be very effective at helping people who have problems with getting to sleep.